 USH Coalition Committees

-The USH Coalition Marketing and Development Committee is made of creative and strategic thinkers who develop and implement marketing initiatives and activities to increase awareness of the organization and to attract new members.
+The USH Coalition Social Media & Marketing Committee is made of creative and strategic thinkers who develop and implement marketing initiatives and activities to increase awareness of the organization and to attract new members.
 They work to spread the organization's mission and brand through compelling and innovative promotional and marketing materials across all marketing channels.

 Finance and Audit Committee